jssckbl/solo_foraging/README.md

 ## Deployment

 1. Create a new Heroku project
-1. Link the Heroku project to the project GitHub Repo
+2. Link the Heroku project to the project GitHub Repo
-1. Create an Heroku Postgres database
+3. Create an Heroku Postgres database
-1. Connect to the Heroku Postgres database from Postico
+4. Connect to the Heroku Postgres database from Postico
-1. Create the necessary tables
+5. Create the necessary tables
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
+6. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-1. In the deploy section, select manual deploy
+7. In the deploy section, select manual deploy

+## Author(s)

+Jessica Woudsma

+## Acknowledgements

+Cassidy Foust - Morel of the Story logo
+Prime Digital Academy
+Porta Cohort